Use FQL conditional logic to select data

 Example JSON

-The examples below use this JSON data:
+The examples below use this JSON object:

 {

-"customer field": "Customer data",
+"customer_field": "Customer data",

 "unformated_customer_field": " customer \n stuff ",